Sports in Texas: Collegiate

 Originally, most Texas Division I universities were part of the Southwest Conference until it dissolved in 1996.
-As of the current 2025 season, 13 Texas schools compete in the top level of college football, Division I FBS.
+As of the upcoming 2026 season, 13 Texas schools compete in the top level of college football, Division I FBS.
 Seven of those schools compete in a Power Four conference.
-The Baylor Bears, Houston Cougars, TCU Horned Frogs, and Texas Tech Red Raiders compete in the Big 12 Conference; the Texas Longhorns and Texas A&M Aggies in the Southeastern Conference; the SMU Mustangs in the Atlantic Coast Conference; the North Texas Mean Green, Rice Owls, and UTSA Roadrunners in the American Conference; the Texas State Bobcats in the Sun Belt Conference (and moving to the Pac-12 Conference in 2026); and the Sam Houston Bearkats and UTEP Miners in Conference USA (UTEP will join the Mountain West Conference in 2026).
+The Baylor Bears, Houston Cougars, TCU Horned Frogs, and Texas Tech Red Raiders compete in the Big 12 Conference; the Texas Longhorns and Texas A&M Aggies in the Southeastern Conference; the SMU Mustangs in the Atlantic Coast Conference; the North Texas Mean Green, Rice Owls, and UTSA Roadrunners in the American Conference; the UTEP Miners in the Mountain West Conference; the Texas State Bobcats in the Pac-12 Conference; and the Sam Houston Bearkats in Conference USA.
 Texas has the most FBS schools in the United States.

 According to a survey of FBS coaches, the rivalry between the University of Oklahoma and the University of Texas at Austin, the Red River Shootout, ranks the third-best in the nation.
 A fierce rivalry, the Lone Star Showdown, also exists between the two state's largest universities, Texas A&M University and the University of Texas.
 This athletic rivalry was put on hold after the Aggies joined the Southeastern Conference in 2012, but resumed with the Longhorns' 2024 move to the SEC.
 The SMU Mustangs and Texas Christian University Horned Frogs have a rivalry called the Battle for the Iron Skillet.
 The Houston–Texas Tech football rivalry is a Big 12 intraconference rivalry.
 Houston's two largest athletic programs hold the Houston–Rice rivalry with a large focus on the Bayou Bucket Classic.

 Texas is home to many other Division I programs with football teams competing in Division I FCS.
-The Abilene Christian Wildcats and Tarleton State Texans compete in the Western Athletic Conference (WAC) and, for football only, the United Athletic Conference (UAC).
-Starting in July 2026, the WAC will rebrand as the UAC, with both programs' memberships transferring accordingly.
+The Abilene Christian Wildcats and Tarleton State Texans compete in the United Athletic Conference (UAC or The United), which had operated before the 2026–27 school year as the Western Athletic Conference (WAC) with both as members.
 The East Texas A&M Lions, Houston Christian Huskies, Incarnate Word Cardinals, Lamar Cardinals, Stephen F. Austin Lumberjacks. and UTRGV Vaqueros play in the Southland Conference (SLC), and the Prairie View A&M Panthers and Texas Southern Tigers are in the Southwestern Athletic Conference.
 Rivalries include the Battle of the Piney Woods between Sam Houston and Stephen F. Austin and another between Prairie View A&M and Texas Southern.

-In addition, the state has two Division I programs that do not sponsor football—the Texas A&M–Corpus Christi Islanders of the SLC, and the UT Arlington Mavericks of the WAC (UAC in 2026).
+In addition, the state has two Division I programs that do not sponsor football—the Texas A&M–Corpus Christi Islanders of the SLC, and the UT Arlington Mavericks of the United.

 Collegiate teams nationwide see Texas as an American football recruiting hotbed.
 In 2006, 170 players in the NFL came from Texas high schools.